SlasherX5/mk3reboot/README.md

-# mk3reboot
+# MK3 4X
-Duel to death with a new take!
+Duel to the death with 4X AI-generated sprites!

 # Getting started (Visual Studio)